 Jacob Morgan, a regular Forbes contributor and author on workplace innovation, defines the employee experience as "the intersection of employee expectations, needs, and wants and the organizational design of those expectations, needs, and wants."

-Similar to customer and user experience, the employee experience is the process of understanding the behavior and responses employees have from the moment they learn about an organization to after they leave it, then taking this understanding and aligning it with company objectives to redesign how employees interact with an organization at key moments to drive desired outcomes.
+Similar to customer and user experience, the employee experience is the process of understanding the behavior and responses people have from the moment they learn about an organization to after they leave it, then taking this understanding and aligning it with company objectives to redesign how people interact with an organization at key moments to drive desired outcomes.
 In short, it’s all about building sustained relationships with the right people and growing together in a mutually beneficial way.

 To cultivate this symbiotic relationship between an organization and its workforce, employers must understand, design, and build an Employee Experience that does the following: